Editing with the Internal Editor

 Editing Documents in Microsoft Word

-If you use the Actions à Edit in Microsoft Word option, the current document is first saved if it has changes (and if you agree), then opened for editing in Microsoft Word.
-I strongly recommend that if you save any changes to your letter files in Word, you use Word's File à Save As menu option, and change the Save as type to "Web Page, Filtered".
+If you do edit in Word, it is crucial that when you save any changes in it, you use Word's File Save As menu option, and change the Save As type to "Web Page, Filtered".
 The other options for web pages either create files that can't be opened at all in this editor, or ones that are extremely complex and comparatively huge.
+Files saved with the other options may also leave some of the merge fields un-merged, when you do create a letter or receipt with them.
+And as mentioned above, even if you save correctly this way, there is still a danger of this problem occurring.

 You can also edit the properties of things like images and horizontal lines in Word, which you can't do in this editor.
 (If you want to change the properties of an image in this editor, you have to delete it, then re-insert it and choose the properties you want in the insertion dialog box that comes up.)

-Editing Documents with Other Word Processors
+Editing Documents with Other Word Processors or HTML Editors

 Although there is no menu option in this editor for doing this, if you do not use Microsoft Word but use another word processing program (such as WordPerfect), you could also try editing the letters with that word processor.
 Almost any relatively recently word processor should have the ability to both load and save HTML files.

-Of course, I cannot guarantee exactly how compatible the HTML editing and saving capabilities in other word processors will be with the internal editor in DONATION.
+Of course, we cannot guarantee exactly how compatible the HTML editing and saving capabilities in other word processors will be with the internal editor in DONATION.
 You will have to test that out and see how it works for you.
 It will always be best to just use the internal editor as much as possible.

 Editing Tables, Images etc.